Uniform Civil Code under domain of legislature: Won’t issue directives says Delhi HC

 It asked the petitioners to lay down what relief they were seeking and said that thereafter, it will pass an order.

-The counsel for Ahmed, the grandnephew of India's first education minister Maulana Abul Kalam Azad, and Zaidi told the court that there were several Supreme Court judgements favouring creation of a uniform civil code, but the government till date has not even initiated a consultation on the issue.
+The counsel for Ahmed, the grandnephew of India's first education minister Maulana Abul Kalam Azad, and Zaidi told the court that there were several Supreme Court judgements favouring the creation of a uniform civil code, but the government till date has not even initiated a consultation on the issue.

 Article 370 gone: Will BJP now push for Uniform Civil Code?